-Rustic Textures
+1. Rustic Textures

-I think the comfy feel of comes from all the natural warmth, organic textures and deep colors in the rustic decor.
+I think the comfy feel comes from all the natural warmth, organic textures and deep colors in the rustic decor.
 Doesn’t it remind you of a simpler time?

-Other Rustic Requirements
+2. Rustic Requirements

 Cotton, fur, suede, leather, imperfect wavy glass, are probably not really required, but they make great additions to any rustic decor.
 Here are a few more great features to enhance your rustic decor: